How the sales funnel works

 FAQs on sales funnels

-Here are answers to common questions about sales funnel stages and how to use them effectively.
+Here are answers to frequently asked questions about sales funnels and how to use them effectively.

 What are the five stages of a sales funnel?

-The five stages are Awareness (prospect discovers your business), Interest (prospect engages with your content), Decision (prospect evaluates whether to buy), Action (prospect makes a purchase), and Retention (customer returns for repeat business).
+The five stages are awareness (prospect discovers your business), interest (prospect engages with your content), decision (prospect evaluates whether to buy), action (prospect makes a purchase), and retention (customer returns for repeat business).
+Each stage requires different tactics to move prospects forward.

 What's the difference between a four-stage and five-stage sales funnel?

-A four-stage funnel typically ends at Action (the purchase).
-A five-stage funnel adds Retention to emphasize keeping customers and encouraging repeat business, which is often more cost-effective than acquiring new ones.
+A four-stage funnel typically ends at action (the purchase).
+A five-stage funnel adds retention to emphasize keeping customers and encouraging repeat business.
+Retention is often more cost-effective than acquiring new customers, which is why most modern frameworks include it.

 How long should prospects stay in each stage?